rafaelang/datalake/aws/EMR/partitioning_history_checkout_data/README.md

 This `struct_and_partition_history_checkout` needs this arg to run:

 - --directory_path
-    - The `--directory_path` is the path to be read.
+    - The `--directory_path` is the hexadecimal path to be read, ex: 00_CheckoutOrder.

 - --destination_path
-    - The `--destination_path` is the path where data to be written.
+    - The `--destination_path` is the path where data to be written, ex: consumable_tables/fulfillment.